Here’s how to send a quick, affordable and secure money transfer to Papua New Guinea.

 Your first transfer is free with the code FINDER.

 - Get cash to family and friends in minutes.

 Compare money transfer services to Papua New Guinea

 Banks versus money transfer companies

-Ben’s girlfriend Sarah has been posted to Papua New Guinea to work for six months.
-With her birthday fast approaching, Ben wants to send Sarah a $1,000 money transfer as a gift.
-Instead of approaching his bank to send the transfer — he’s seen the poor exchange rates they offer and they don’t offer exotic currencies — he decides to compare two money transfer companies and see which one offers the most affordable option.
+Ben’s girlfriend Sarah has been transferred to Papua New Guinea to work for six months.
+With her birthday fast approaching, Ben wants to send Sarah a $500 money transfer as a gift.
+Instead of approaching his bank to send the transfer — he knows they don’t transfer exotic currencies — he decides to compare two money transfer companies and see which one offers the most affordable option.

-As you can see in the table below, using the first transfer company will save Ben AUD $5 in transfer fees and also allow him to send an extra 65 PGK.
+As you can see in the table below, using the first transfer company will save Ben $5 in transfer fees and also allow him to send an extra 132 kina to Sarah.